micmejia/bible-dump/AMPC/Luke/Luke 12.md

-The master of that servant will come on a day when he does not expect him and at an hour of which he does not know, and will punish him _and_ cut him off and assign his lot with [^p]the unfaithful.
+The master of that servant will come on a day when he does not expect him and at an hour of which he does not know, and will punish him _and_ cut him off and assign his lot with the unfaithful.